-It’s published by Central Independent Newspapers, the West Midlands branch of Northcliffe Media (itself the regional publishing arm of the Daily Mail & General Trust), from their headquarters in Tamworth.
+It’s published by Central Independent Newspapers, the West Midlands branch of Northcliffe Media, which was itself the regional publishing arm of the Daily Mail & General Trust until late 2012 but was then incorporated into the new Local World group.
+It’s published from CIN’s headquarters in Tamworth.

 It was founded in 1985 in the wake of the closure of the Sutton Coldfield Times.
 For a time in the late 1990s it had a number of local editions including the Vesey Observer, the Little Aston Observer and the Streetly Observer.